karpathy/rendergit/README.md

 There's a few other smaller options, see the code.

+## MCP Server

+RenderGit also includes an MCP (Model Context Protocol) server that allows you to flatten GitHub repositories and feed them directly into LLMs through compatible tools like Claude Desktop.

+See [MCP_SERVER.md](MCP_SERVER.md) for detailed instructions on setting up and using the MCP server.

 ## Features

 - **Dual view modes** - toggle between Human and LLM views